ZSolarDev/Solar-Synth/Future blog posts when the website is done.md

 ## 5/20/2025-8:47 PM || Seriously...?
 I knew there was a chance ESPER-Utau might not like the fact that I stuffed more than 1 phoneme in it, but it was unhappier than I thought.
 The resulting noise came out distorted, almost crunchy.
 I'll ask CdrSonan if he can give suggestions.

+## 5/26/2025-4:36 PM || ESPER-UTAU INTEGRATION NEARLY COMPLETE!!!!
+WHOOOOOOOOOO!
+I finally got it working!
+You know how I was talking about ESPER-Utau running in parralel on the CPU?
+I thought It would never work, but I got it working!
+I'm so happy!
+All I need to do is skip past the strange pops and make note length longer than required to minimize the fade out and it's done!
+A MONTH AND 6 DAYSSSS